ztmarron/csis345-git1/README.md

 Confirm that `git remote -v` produces no output.

 In your github account, create a new repository.
-Follow the instructions on the empty repository for pushing up your code.
+Follow the instructions to "push an existing repository from the command line".

 Copy the url to your repository in the browser and send it to my email -> ryan+git2017@sharptop.io.
 Carbon Copy Dr Shaneck on the email too.